 Minimum coverage requirements and exposure values of non-performing forborne exposures that fall under Article 47c(6) of Regulation (EU) No 575/2013 (C 35.03): the template calculates the total minimum coverage requirements for non-performing forborne exposures that fall under Article 47c(6) of Regulation (EU) No 575/2013, indicating the factors to be applied on the exposure values for the purposes of this calculation given whether the exposure is secured or unsecured and given the time since the exposure became non-performing.

-204. The the minimum loss coverage requirement for non-performing exposures applies to (i) exposures, originated on and after 26 April 2019, that become non-performing, and (ii) exposures originated before 26 April 2019 when they are modified after that date in a way that increases their exposure value to the obligor (Article 469a of Regulation (EU) No 575/2013), that become non-performing.
+204. The minimum loss coverage requirement for non-performing exposures applies to (i) exposures, originated on and after 26 April 2019, that become non-performing, and (ii) exposures originated before 26 April 2019 when they are modified after that date in a way that increases their exposure value to the obligor (Article 469a of Regulation (EU) No 575/2013), that become non-performing.
+In line with Article 47c(4a) of Regulation (EU) No 575/2013, the minimum loss coverage requirement does not apply to the part of non-performing exposures guaranteed or insured by an official export credit agency.

-205. Institutions shall calculate the deductions for NPEs in accordance with Article 47c(1), points (a) and (b), of Regulation (EU) No 575/2013,, including the calculation of minimum coverage requirements and total provisions and adjustments or deductions, at individual exposure level (‘transaction based’) and not at debtor or portfolio levels.
+205. Institutions shall calculate the deductions for NPEs in accordance with Article 47c(1), points (a) and (b), of Regulation (EU) No 575/2013, including the calculation of minimum coverage requirements and total provisions and adjustments or deductions, at individual exposure level (‘transaction based’) and not at debtor or portfolio levels.

 206. For the purposes of calculating the deductions for NPEs, institutions shall differentiate between the unsecured and secured part of a NPE in accordance with Article 47c(1) of Regulation (EU) No 575/2013.
 To this end, institutions shall report exposure values and minimum coverage requirements separately for the unsecured part of NPEs and for the secured part of NPEs.

 207. For the purposes of mapping of relevant applicable factors and calculating minimum coverage requirements, institutions shall classify the secured part of NPEs depending on the type of credit protection in accordance with Article 47c(3) of Regulation (EU) No 575/2013 as follows: (i) “secured by immovable property or residential loan guaranteed by an eligible protection provider as referred to in Art.
-201”, (ii) “secured by other funded or unfunded credit protection” or (iii) “guaranteed or insured by an official export credit agency”,.
+201”, (ii) “secured by other funded or unfunded credit protection” or (iii) “guaranteed or counter-guaranteed by an eligible protection provider”.
 When a non-performing exposure is secured by more than one type of credit protection, its exposure value shall be allocated according to the quality of the credit protection, starting from the one with the best quality.

+207a.
+In line with Article 36(5) of Regulation (EU) No 575/2013 specialised debt restructurers shall report all relevant exposures including non-performing exposures purchased by these institutions in templates C35.01 to C35.03 and set the applicable amount of insufficient coverage of the purchased part equal to zero in row 0010 of C35.01.

 8.2.
 C 35.01 – THE CALCULATION OF DEDUCTIONS FOR NON-PERFORMING EXPOSURES (NPE LC1)